etnad101/school-notes/ES-110/Week 6.md

 - Farming was often combined with hunting, fishing, forestry and other subsistence activities to ensure stable livelihoods

 #### Subsistence agriculture in difficult environments
-- in areas with poor soil or limited rainfall, other subsistence good produciton methods are practices
+- in areas with poor soil or limited rainfall, other subsistence good production methods are practices
 - E.g swidden agriculture in tropical environments, pastoralism in drylands and mountains

 ### Stage 3